I walked in your shoes.

 Who is WoMen© for?

-WoMen© is for busy women, who struggle every day to do magic with their hands; that they are teachers, scientists, housewives, who take care of their grandchildren and know where to find anything with their eyes covered; They do not take much care of themselves, but they feel the need to change things in their lives, to feel more secure and happy with themselves; They have an open mind and are willing to do whatever it takes to take better care of themselves; They are ready to work on self-confidence and live a more mindful, satisfying, and stress-free life.
+For busy women who struggle every day to do magic with their hands; that they are teachers, scientists, housewives who take care of their grandchildren and know where to find anything with their eyes covered; They do not take much care of themselves, but they feel the need to change things in their lives, to feel more secure and happy with themselves; They have an open mind and are willing to do whatever it takes to take better care of themselves; They are ready to work on self-confidence and live a more mindful, satisfying, and stress-free life.

 At this stage, we all tend to wait for the right moment to do something for us, even though we know that things are not going so well.